github/developer.github.com/content/changes/2014-04-07-understanding-search-results-and-potential-timeouts.md

 Some queries are computationally expensive for our search infrastructure to execute.
 To keep the [Search API](/v3/search) fast for everyone, we limit how long any individual query can run.
-In rare situations when a query exceeds the time limit, the API collects and returns all matches that were already found prior to the timeout.
+In rare situations when a query exceeds the time limit, the API returns all matches that were found prior to the timeout.

 Starting today, the Search API also now [informs you when such a timeout happens](/v3/search/#timeouts-and-incomplete-results).
 Reaching a timeout does